fangKfang/corgi-merch-stripe/README.md

 You can use the Stripe CLI to run a webhook locally.

 First install the Stripe CLI and ensure your Stripe account is linked.

+The CLI will print a webhook secret key to the console.
+Set STRIPE_WEBHOOK_SECRET to this value in your `.env` file.

 Then enter the following in your console:
 ```
 stripe listen -f 127.0.0.1:4242/webhook
 ```
-The CLI will print a webhook secret key to the console.
-Set STRIPE_WEBHOOK_SECRET to this value in your .env file.
+Use the applicaiton.
 You should see events logged in the console where the CLI is running.
 Additionally, every payload from `payment_intent.succeeded` webhook event will be logged to the `purchases.log` file.